-With the cruise industry slowly beginning to resume, now is the perfect time to review our ultimate guide to a successful voyage.
+With the cruise industry back in full force, now is the perfect time to review our ultimate guide to a successful voyage.

 The Elliott Advocacy team handles hundreds of requests for help from distressed cruise line passengers each year.
 Many of these cruise fiascos could have been avoided by following some simple guidelines.
 Here’s all the information you need to know about cruising before you embark on your next (or first) maritime adventure.

 How to book your cruise